Miss Marple's Final Cases and Two Other Stories

-Miss Marple's Final Cases and Two Other Stories is a short story collection written by Agatha Christie and first published in the UK by Collins Crime Club in October 1979 retailing at £4.50.
+Miss Marple's Final Cases and Two Other Stories is a short story collection written by Agatha Christie and first published posthumously in the UK by Collins Crime Club on 17 October 1979 retailing at £4.50.
 It was the last Christie book to be published under the Collins Crime Club imprint although HarperCollins continue to be the writer's UK publishers.

 The book contains eight short stories, six featuring Miss Marple and two other stories, and did not originally appear in the United States because most of the stories had been published earlier in the US in magazines.

-In 2010, an audio book and the Kindle edition were released, which included six stories from the book, plus Greenshaw's Folly.
+In 2010, an audio book and the Kindle edition were released, which included six stories from the book, plus "Greenshaw's Folly".